 Her role as lead designer for university projects and campus plans has been recognized with numerous awards and honors, including the national AIA Firm Award and the Medal of Honor from NYC AIA.
 Her research papers on campus design have been published in The Chronicle of Higher Education and Places Journal.

-In 2022, Frances was named the 61st Chancellor of the AIA’s College of Fellows.
+In 2023, Frances became the 61st Chancellor of the AIA’s College of Fellows.
 Before that, she was the first woman to be elected president of the NYC AIA.
 She was president of the Architectural League of New York, and a Commissioner of the New York City Landmarks Preservation Commission.
 In 2018, Frances initiated the successful movement to amend the American Institute of Architects’ Code of Ethics and Professional Conduct to state that “members shall not engage in harassment or discrimination in their professional activities on the basis of race, religion, national origin, age, disability, gender, or sexual orientation.”

 Our Perkins Eastman